 Of course 73 degrees feels comfortable if you’re just sitting down or otherwise hanging out.
 Once you’re running, you’re expending a lot more heat and energy, and suddenly even 50-60 degrees can feel uncomfortably warm.

 (And this is not just something casual observers screw up.
 Most experienced runners don’t realize this either.
 Many go full speed into workouts in 65-70+ degree dewpoint conditions, and then wonder why they’re having such a hard time.)

 A 5’10”, 160 pound marathon runner running 8:00 miles would have felt the equivalent of 130 degrees running that pace in 75 degrees Fahrenheit with a reasonable 50% humidity.
-Add any humidity to that and it feels even hotter.
-It’s no surprise that runners indulged on fluids so heavily that the race organizers ran out of water, which exacerbated the dangerous conditions further.
+Add any more humidity to that and it feels even hotter.
+It’s no surprise that runners indulged on fluids so heavily that the race organizers ran out of water, which exacerbated the dangerous conditions further for slower runners.